SEN Local Offer 2018 – 2019 – from the PARENT / CARER’S point of view : HAYESFIELD SCHOOL

 How are the school governors involved and what are their responsibilities?

-Phil Davies is the link governor for SEND.
-He meets with the SENCO (Ms S Budworth) to keep up to date with SEND developments and progress and then reports back to the Governing Body.
+There is a link governor for SEND who meets with the SENCO (Ms S Budworth) to keep up to date with SEND developments and progress and then reports back to the Governing Body.

 How does the school know how effective its arrangements and provision for children with special educational needs are?